Diagnosing Simulation and Hardware Barriers to Cross-Size Transfer in Equivariant Quantum Reinforcement Learning: Detailed Assumptions for the Transfer Bound

 \section{Detailed Assumptions for the Transfer Bound}

-To establish a theoretical performance bound for zero-shot transfer in TSP Quantum Reinforcement Learning (QRL), we introduce the following assumptions.
-These formal conditions map the supervised generalization framework of \cite{schatzki2024theoretical}, derived for $S_n$-equivariant quantum neural networks (QNNs), to the reinforcement learning setting with sequential structure and policy execution.
+To establish the conditional diagnostic transfer bound (Theorem~\ref{thm:final-performance}) we introduce the following assumptions.
+They map the supervised generalization framework of~\cite{schatzki2024theoretical} to the reinforcement-learning setting with sequential greedy policy execution.
+We label each assumption explicitly as \textbf{proved}, \textbf{assumed}, or \textbf{speculative (conditional refinement)} so the conditional structure of the bound is transparent.

-\begin{itemize} \item[\textbf{(A1)}] \textbf{Equivariant Architecture.} The QNN component $U(\theta)$ of the QRL agent trained on $n$ qubits is $S_n$-equivariant.
-That is, each unitary layer is generated by operators invariant under all permutations $\pi \in S_n$.
-Typical examples include terms of the form $\frac{1}{n} \sum_{j=1}^n X_j$, $\frac{2}{n(n-1)} \sum_{j < k} Z_j Z_k$, and similarly for $Y$ or other Hermitian generators.
-The measurement observable is also assumed to be $S_n$-equivariant.